 Engaging with dispensaries on various social media platforms can also help you land a budtender job.
 Some companies post their job ads on there.
 You can also message them directly about available jobs.

 It can be as easy as searching online for “budtender jobs hiring near me.”
 Many budtender jobs in Nevada can be found in job boards such as Indeed, Glassdoor, Simply Hired, Monster, and Craigslist.
 Look up cannabis-specific job boards which may not have as many jobs but still have good leads.
 Make sure to apply everyday to have a better chance of getting hired.

 Look up common budtender interview questions and practice your answers alone or with a friend.
 Arrive 10 minutes early and dress nicer than you normally would.
 In addition, prepare a few questions for the interviewer about the job and company to see if it’s a good fit for you.

 If you're hired, you must get your agent registration card as soon as possible to begin work.
 Once you've gotten that, you can start working.

 Want to learn more on how to become a budtender in Nevada?
 Make your resume and cover letter stand out from the pack.
 Enroll in Cannabis Training Universirty’s Nevada cannabis college for a comprehensive training program that’ll teach you about every aspect of the industry, from cultivation to sales, and how to get a job as a budtender.

 Our online-based cannabis college features a course on cannabis careers.
 Gain a more in-depth understanding about the budtendind position, its responsibilities, the budtending salary, and how to get hired in the industry, even if you don't have any experience.

 Nevada’s cannabis industry is thriving.
 There are many job opportunities in retail, cultivation, and manufacturing sectors.
 Don’t wait another day to start your budtending career.
-CTU makes becoming a budtender easier than ever.
+CTU makes budtender training easier than ever.
 Sign up for CTU today!